 I got this recipe from my best friend that I met in college.
 She was from Osaka and we met each other at the international students’ orientation when we moved to the US for college.
 She and her banana bread recipe have been my best friend since then, almost 20 years!

 I wasn’t into baking until I met her.
 She loved making sweets and one day she gave me a few slices of this banana bread.
-It was very moist and it was different from other banana breads I had before.
+It was very moist and it was different from other banana bread I had before.
 The texture is soft, with bits of banana and just the perfect amount of sweetness.
-The store bought banana breads I’ve tried are usually dry and don’t have too much real banana flavors.
+The store-bought banana bread I’ve tried is usually dry and doesn’t have much real banana flavor.

 My friend used a square 8” baking dish to make the bread.
 The height of the bread is shorter than your typical banana bread but you can slice bread into thicker slices.
 Simply pick up a slice with your fingers to enjoy a mouthful of this moist banana bread.
 What I love the most is enjoying it with a cup of great coffee in the morning.

 This is one of the rare recipes, in which I measured ingredients with a measuring cup (I didn’t own a kitchen scale in college).
 Even though it’s not as precise, you will still get a good result.
 I put the weight measurement below for those of you that use a kitchen scale.
 I hope you enjoy this banana bread as much as my family does!

 - ½ Tbsp unsalted butter (for greasing the baking dish)

 - 1⅔ cups all-purpose flour (plain flour)